maddisondesigns/WooCommerce-Breadcrumbs/readme.txt

 == Screenshots ==

-1. WooCommerce Breadcrumb default settings
+1. Breadcrumbs for WooCommerce default settings
-2. WooCommerce Breadcrumb settings
+2. Breadcrumbs for WooCommerce settings
-3. WooCommerce Breadcrumb settings for WooTheme Themes
+3. Breadcrumbs for WooCommerce settings for WooTheme Themes

 == Changelog ==

+= 1.3.0 =
+- Updated plugin name to avoid violating WooCommerce trademark
+- Added requirement for WooCommerce into plugin header

 = 1.2.0 =
 - Fixed issue with text domain loading notice